synapsestudios/synapse-base/README.md

 **Notes:**

-1. When you specifify a listener in a firewall (`'anonymous' => true`, `'oauth-optional' => true`), the code that runs is in the [Listeners](https://github.com/synapsestudios/synapse-base/tree/master/src/Synapse/Security/Firewall).
+1. When you specify a listener in a firewall (`'anonymous' => true`, `'oauth-optional' => true`), the code that runs is in the [Listeners](https://github.com/synapsestudios/synapse-base/tree/master/src/Synapse/Security/Firewall).
 (These are added in the [OAuth2\SecurityServiceProvider](https://github.com/synapsestudios/synapse-base/blob/master/src/Synapse/OAuth2/SecurityServiceProvider.php).)
 2. There is a [catch-all firewall](https://github.com/synapsestudios/synapse-base/blob/5cdd7abf7caddae16bbcb8d1ec5aee71a8aa907e/src/Synapse/Application/Services.php#L109) that constrains all endpoints to be protected by OAuth (non-public) unless specified otherwise.
 [More details here.](https://github.com/synapsestudios/synapse-base/blob/5355dc2c53e6398bc1ef8e1c8f8390224580e267/src/Synapse/Application/Services.php#L68)

 ## Utility Classes